vivek21503/Unified-_Data_Query_Engine/README.md

 ### Innovation

 The integration of dynamic schema matching, SQL-to-MongoDB translation, and distributed query decomposition sets this project apart from basic hardcoded solutions.

-### Scalability

-New data sources can be added by registering their schema and endpoint in the system.
-Schema changes are accommodated with minimal manual intervention.

 ---